 - allows marketers to see what terms people use to get to the website, and

 - provides an avenue to tell Google about how to crawl the site best.

 There are 5 ways to activate Google Search Console.

-You can verify by signing into your domain name provider, or by using one of the 4 items below:
+You can verify by adding a file to the root of your site, or by using one of the 4 items below:

 You can add a small script on your <head> tag and let Google check that it exists, and you can verify ownership that way.

 2. Google Analytics

 If you also manage the Google Analytics (GA) account, you can use GA to verify that you own the GSC presence for the site.

 If you also manage GTM and use the container snippet, you can use that to verify ownership of GSC.